What is the Third Eye Chakra?

 Restoring balance to the brow chakra is important on a lifestyle scale and can’t just be healed with yoga.
 Healthy whole foods, regular exercise and sleep helps a lot with restoring chakra balance.
 Meditation is another important way to focus on rebalancing.
 Once you start bringing your energy back to the center of your being, you will notice how much more comforted you will feel.

-Gratitude can be lost when your third eye is blocked so writing things down that you’re happy about will help you bring yourself back to centre.
+Gratitude can be lost when your third eye is blocked so writing things down that you’re happy about will help you bring yourself back to center.
 Open your third eye with calming and connecting mantras while you meditate:

 I listen to my intuition and I trust my inner vision.